"What are the cities in Mexico like?"

 Literally: How are the cities of Mexico?

-No, your translation is incorrect edit ... unless you were to include an explanation about why your literal translation is in conflict with the correct translation.
+No, your translation is misleading ... unless you were to include an explanation about why a literal translation is in conflict with the correct translation.
 You are wrong because you are feeding the confusion that we see on this web page and the web page of the reciprocal Duolingo exercise.
 I cannot say whether you might actually understand the issue.
 But your post implies that you don't understand the explanation for why "How are the cities of Mexico? is the wrong translation of the reciprocal Duolingo exercise.

 The solution to this Duolingo exercise is perfectly correct.
 But there are a large number of mistaken students who are casting votes on this web page.
 Meanwhile, the students who accept the official Duolingo solution are not very interested in this forum web page.
 We are not disgruntled or otherwise dissatisfied.
 Forum web pages sometimes serve the people who are mistaken more than they serve the people who truly understand.

 Everyone on this web page is welcome to downvote my post if it makes you feel better.
 You are welcome to consider anybody who disagrees with you as someone to treat frivolously, lightly, casually, or in a cavalier fashion.

 Anyone who is interested in my explanations can find them on the web page of the reciprocal Duolingo exercise: ¿Cómo son las ciudades de México?